The Face of Health Care

 Faculty are certified nurse practitioners, certified nurse educators, midwives, doctorally prepared, expert clinicians, clinical nurse specialists, administrators and researchers with years of experience in the field.
 Small class sizes ensure that you’re not just a number, and you’ll receive faculty support every step of the way.

-Russell Sage College has provided nursing education for almost 100 years and is highly regarded by the health-care community.
-Our programs have graduated more than 4,000 nurses at the bachelor’s and master’s levels, most of which have assumed leadership positions in nursing practice, education and administration.
+Russell Sage College has offered a Bachelor of Science in Nursing degree for nearly 100 years and is highly regarded by the health care community.
+Our programs have graduated nearly 6,000 nurses at the bachelor’s and master’s levels, most of which have assumed leadership positions in nursing practice, education and administration.
 Nearly every chief nursing officer in New York’s Capital Region is a Russell Sage College graduate.

 “You’re not just getting your nursing degree.
 You’re getting a liberal arts education that really supports the work you’re going to do …”